SounakBiswas/quantum-worms/README.md

 1. How to reconstruct spins from dimer configs
 2. Stitch together dual graph accross the imaginary-time boundary
 3. What is the best way to backtrack loops that violate winding number parity

+### Reconstructing spins from dimers

+1. Maintain dynamic arrays which store links for each vertex of direct graph.
+Then one can populate the fatspins from a DFS like search
+2. Maintain edge lists of direct graph only.
+Then one must either
+    1. find a MST, construct a neighbour table for the MST and then populate fatspins
+    2. or construct a neighbour table of direct graph.
+    3. seems like maintainig a direct graph can incure ignificant costs in endless alloc/realloc.
+Not clear what is the average degree connectivity of the dual graph.

+### General bookkeeping thoughts

+1. Dual graph has at most 6 $n_{X}$ edges.
+An $O(V)$ number of links and edges vanish due to stitching, we can forget about them